hmartelb/avlit/README.md

 </div>

 # Description
-Official Pytorch implementation of "Audio visual speech separation in noisy environments with a lightweight iterative model".
+Official Pytorch implementation of "Audio-Visual Speech Separation in Noisy Environments with a Lightweight Iterative Model", to appear at INTERSPEECH 2023.

-> :warning: This work is currently under review.
-The code will be made public upon the acceptance of the paper.
+> 🚀: The code will be released soon.

 # License